tkm-sano/qest-quest/en/contact.md

 <section class="contact-description" data-reveal>
   {% if page.lang == "en" %}
     <p>
-      For inquiries regarding collaboration, coverage, or projects, please use the form below.<br>
+      For inquiries regarding collaboration, coverage, or projects, please use the form above.<br>
       Personal information entered in this inquiry form will be managed appropriately with due consideration for privacy.<br>
       Personal information will not be provided to a third party without the consent of the individual.
     </p>